tamer4osman/redi-school-how-to-build-a-website/README.md

 - `run-proxy.sh`: A script to run a frontend-proxy
 - `stop-proxy.sh`: A script to stop the frontend-proxy once we are done with it

+### Getting Started

+Each example runs independent of the other.
+There are `README.md` files in each example folder which explain the details of each example.

 ### Special Thanks

 To Plista for letting me do the workshop and to the ReDi School for bringing the Students.
 I hope you